Exploring

 Inaugural Andrew W. Marshall Fellow

-Benjamin Angel Chang is the inaugural Andrew W. Marshall Fellow and spent over a year in residence at Georgetown’s Center for Security and Emerging Technology (CSET).
+Benjamin Angel Chang served as the inaugural Andrew W. Marshall Fellow and spent over a year in residence at Georgetown’s Center for Security and Emerging Technology (CSET).
+Currently, Ben is an adjunct political scientist at RAND and a resident at Constellation focusing on the national security implications of artificial intelligence.
 He received his Ph.D. from MIT, where he studied AI’s impact on the U.S.-China military balance.
 He was previously a senior analyst at the Long Term Strategy Group, and received his A.B. (summa cum laude) from Princeton University’s School of Public and International Affairs.
 He is a recipient of the National Science Foundation Graduate Research Fellowship.

-Ben has been exploring intentionally broad questions related to U.S.-China competition, using his expertise in artificial intelligence as a framework for structured thinking about this hard problem.
-Ben is examining questions such as competition duration, objectives, the meaning of competition, and the meaning of success.
+As an AWM Fellow, Ben explored intentionally broad questions related to U.S.-China competition, using his expertise in artificial intelligence as a framework for structured thinking about this hard problem.
+Ben examined questions such as competition duration, objectives, the meaning of competition, and the meaning of success.

 Updates